RuheeRajwani/yelpCamp/README.md

 # yelpCamp
-Project following the end of Colt Steele Web Development Bootcap meant to be a version of Yelp soley for Campgrounds.
+Project following the end of Colt Steele Web Development Bootcap meant to be a version of Yelp solely for Campgrounds.

 Before running set the following enviornment variables:
 CLOUDINARY_CLOUD_NAME